 Hourly Energy (Joules, J) = observed instantaneous power x 3600 For a hourly measurement of 150W/square meter: Energy (J) = 150 x 3600 = 540000J

 Energy is typically expressed in megajoules per square meter (0.54 MJ/m2) or kilowatt hours (kWh/ m2 ) .
 To find the kilowatt hour value from megajoules, divide by 3.6.
+The API and Query Builder returns values in MJ/m2 for all unit group selections.

 The default daily solar radiation display is the mean value of the solar radiation for the day.
 For solar energy, the daily value is the sum of the hourly values.